anujGopal862/prathamorg.github.io/_posts/2020-10-30-Knowledge_Tagger.md

-**Objective:** Identifying tgas from video scripts for implementing elastic search and improve content searchability
+**Objective:** Identifying tags from video scripts for implementing elastic search and improve content searchability

 **Concept:** This involves:
 1. Evaluating scripts of the video on the website and identifying the concepts covered in each video.